 Now let’s move on to our bedroom – because this room is straight up magical.
 Ok, maybe not to the average person who walked in.
 There was visible water damage, a whole hunk of drywall that had been cut out to determine where an old leak was coming from, and there were four big dead roaches on the floor.
 But I was like “JOHN!
 This smells like a house we buy!” when we walked in.
 I’m not even kidding.
 We buy old abandoned houses with bugs, and water damage, and they all have that unmistakably musty smell.
 And truly if you could get past all of that (I realized that’s a big IF, which is why this house sat on the market for months and months and months and months – but we could!) you’d see SO.
 MUCH.
 POTENTIAL.

 As I mentioned, what is becoming our bedroom was actually set up and listed as a second living room.
 But we all know we’re not really the formal living room types, and this house only had one true bedroom… but we needed three.
-So converting this into our room (and adding a wall and a door to another space on the other side of the house) will give us the three bedrooms we need.
+So converting this into our room (and adding a wall and a door to another space on the other side of the house) will give us the three bedrooms we need (we wanted them all on the same floor).
 It only took us about four minutes in the house to scream THIS IS OUR BEDROOM!

-The photo above is a little more formal than we’re aiming for, because we want the bedroom to feel very relaxed.
-Which is why we love the wood slat headboard and brass lamps in the photo below.
+That picture is a little more formal than we’re aiming for, because we want the bedroom to feel very relaxed.
+Which is why we love the wood slat headboard and brass lamps in this photo.
 So so airy and lovely.
 Not too fussy.
 Light streaming in.
 It’s perfect.

 I’m also loving the idea of casual light wood furniture throughout this house, as I’ve mentioned – and the whole caning thing is calling my name.
 I LOVE how beachy and soft it feels.
 The bed below is also nice because there’s storage space under it – which feels smart when you’re downsizing.